nagisa/kazlauskas.me/entries/1-aranging-ducks.md

 Now, in case you do not have any problems with pulling in whole `numpy` library as a dependency you can use [`numpy.arange`][npy_arange].
-Otherwise you may simulate it with list comprehensions or `map`:
+Otherwise you might simulate it with list comprehensions or `map`:

 ```python
 >>> [x / 10 for x in range(0, 10)]